-According to a national study, only 14 percent of teens indicated that during the last conversation they had with their parents regarding substance use, the misuse or abuse of any type of prescription drug was discussed.
+According to a national study, only 14 percent of teens indicated that during the last conversation they had with their parents regarding substance use, the misuse of any type of prescription drug was discussed.

 Parents and other caregivers have an incredibly important role to play.
-We can all take action by having frequent conversations with the teens and young adults in our lives about the dangers of medicine abuse.
+We can all take action by having frequent conversations with the teens and young adults in our lives about the dangers of medicine misuse.

 But we know these conversations are not always easy.
 In fact, they can be really challenging.